 It is probably fair to say that when it comes to car insurance, we all have a long list of things on which we would rather spend our money.
 Because of this, minimising the amount of money we do have to spend when purchasing a car insurance policy is important for many Australians.

 One of the quickest and seemingly easiest ways to decrease your premium in the short term is to increase the excess you will have to pay if you make a claim where you were the driver at fault.
-Most insurance companies offer this opportunity to save on your yearly premium however, while this approach can definitely save you money in the short term, consumers should be aware of the consequences of increasing your excess dramatically should you be required to pay it.
+Most insurance companies offer this opportunity to save on your yearly premium, however while this approach can definitely save you money in the short term, you should be aware of the consequences of increasing your excess dramatically should you be required to pay it.
 A crash is unpleasant enough without a huge excess bill adding to the drama.

-Some insurers (see table below) allow consumers to remove their excess altogether for a fee reflected on their premium.
-This will, of course, cost you more in the short term and if you never make a claim where you would have otherwise had to pay your excess you will be paying more for your insurance.
-However with 1.4 million car insurance claims being made by consumers in the 2005/2006 financial year, the security of no excess might be just the peace of mind you need when you get behind the wheel.
+Some insurers allow you to remove your excess altogether for a fee reflected on the premium.
+This will, of course, cost you more in the short term and if you never make a claim, where you would have otherwise had to pay your excess you will be paying more for your insurance.
+However, with 1.4 million car insurance claims being made by Australians in the 2005/2006 financial year, the security of no excess might be just the peace of mind you need when you get behind the wheel.